Root Canal Therapy

 Root Canal Cost & Insurance Coverage

-The cost of root canal therapy will depend upon the location of the tooth (front teeth tend to be less expensive then molars), what type of sedation is used, and what insurance coverage from your dental plan can be applied.
+The cost of root canal therapy will depend upon the location of the tooth (front teeth tend to be less expensive than molars), what type of sedation is used, and what insurance coverage from your dental plan can be applied.
 It is important to be aware that you are fully responsible for all fees of treatment, and payment is due at the time of service, regardless of your insurance coverage.
 Monthly payment plans can be arranged, but this will need to be accomplished prior to the procedure being performed.
 Although we may not have a contractual arrangement with your provider, our staff is happy to assist with processing your insurance claim to ensure that you maximize your benefits and receive the high-quality care you need and deserve.
-For your convenience, we accept Mastercard, Visa and Discover.
+For your convenience, we accept Mastercard, Visa, and Discover.

 Kingwoodlogo_orange_horizontal